seinan9/LSCDiscovery/README.md

 Given a corpus pair (C_1,C_2) (e.g., from different time periods, domains, genres etc.), this repository can be used to discover semantically changing words between them.

-The repository can also be used to decide for a set of words, which words gained or lost sense(s) between C_1 and C_2 (binary classification task) or rank the words according to their degree of semantic change between C_1 and C_2 (graded ranking task).
+The repository can also be used to decide for a set of words, which words gained or lost sense(s) between C_1 and C_2 (binary classification task) or rank the words according to their degree of semantic change between C_1 and C_2 (graded ranking task) ([SemEval-2020](https://arxiv.org/abs/2007.11464)).

 Additional tools are provided for evaluation and fine-tuning.